 Another additional benefit of this method is working with any type of tank, really, be it freshwater or saltwater.

 A thing you may want to be aware of is that the power and time needed for the UV to work its magic varies depending on the size of your aquarium.

 Nothing seemed to get rid of all the algae though.
-The pea soup coloration would disappear and then randomly it’d be back.
-Then, I’d be hurrying around trying to save my fish again!
+The green pea soup color would disappear and then it’d randomly come back.

-As far as permanent solutions go, I’ll recommend these water sterilizing filters all day long so others don’t have to go through the headaches I experienced back then.
+Anyhow, as far as permanent solutions go, I’d recommend these water sterilizing filters all day long so that others don’t have to go through the headaches I experienced back then.

 The UV sterilizer a rather beginner-friendly solution, but you do need to know a couple of things before getting one.

 I’ll save you 5 hours of research then – this is a cheat sheet on selecting the best and most effective one for your tank’s size and setup.

-Nailing the right one will clear up your aquarium water in just about 4 days, from my experience.
+Nailing the right UV sterilizer will clear the green from your aquarium’s water in just about 4 days, from my experience.

-Give it a skim if you’re into “set it and forget it” solutions, as other methods mentioned below will definitely take more than 2 weeks to come into effect.
+Give the cheat sheet a skim if you’re into “set it and forget it” solutions, as other methods mentioned below will likely take more than 2 weeks to come into effect.

 2. Set up a fine-fiber filter floss media